0xProject/0x-monorepo/contracts/exchange-forwarder/README.md

 ## Exchange Forwarder

 This package contains the implementation of the [`Forwarder`](https://github.com/0xProject/0x-protocol-specification/blob/master/v2/forwarder-specification.md) contract.
 This contract is intended to improve the UX of interacting with the 0x [`Exchange`](https://github.com/0xProject/0x-protocol-specification/blob/master/v2/v2-specification.md#exchange) contract by abstracting user approvals, converting ETH to WETH, and paying fees.
-Addresses of the deployed contracts can be found in the 0x [wiki](https://0x.org/docs/guides/0x-cheat-sheet) or the [DEPLOYS](./DEPLOYS.json) file within this package.
+Addresses of the deployed contracts can be found in this 0x [guide](https://0x.org/docs/guides/0x-cheat-sheet) or the [DEPLOYS](./DEPLOYS.json) file within this package.

 ## Installation